eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 **Week-9-actual:**

-* Got more clarification about the [`hySpc.testthat`](https://github.com/r-hyperspec/hySpc.testthat/issues/3) package.
+* Got more clarification about the [`hySpc.testthat`](https://github.com/r-hyperspec/hySpc.testthat/issues/3) package

 ## 1. `hypSpc.read.Witec`
 This is the start of the file import output distillation process.
 Let the spectroscopy gods guide us.